dckms/system-architecture/_sources/emacsway/it/sdlc/uncertainty-management/adaptation/software-design/software-design.rst.txt

     You manage coupling one of two ways:

     1. Eliminate coupling.
 A client and server with hard-coded read() and write() functions are coupled with respect to protocol changes.
-Change a write() and you’ll have to change the read().
+Change a write() and you'll have to change the read().
 Introduce an interface definition language, though, and you can add to the protocol in one place and have the change propagate automatically to read() and write().
-    2. Reduce coupling’s scope.
-If changing one element implies changing ten others, then it’s better if those elements are together than if they are scattered all over the system —less to navigate, less to examine, less to test.
+    2. Reduce coupling's scope.
+If changing one element implies changing ten others, then it's better if those elements are together than if they are scattered all over the system —less to navigate, less to examine, less to test.
 The number of elements to change is the same, but the cost per change is smaller.
-(This is also known as the “manure in one pile” principle, or less-aromatically “cohesion”.)
+(This is also known as the "manure in one pile" principle, or less-aromatically "cohesion".)

     -- "`Monolith -> Services: Theory & Practice <https://medium.com/@kentbeck_7670/monolith-services-theory-practice-617e4546a879>`__" by Kent Beck